MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-update-system-files.md

 # Update AL-Go System Files

-> *The prerequisite for this how to is that you have followed and completed the [Register a Customer Production Environment for Manual Deployment](algo-register-cust-prod-env.md) instructions.*
+> *The prerequisite for this how to is that you have completed the [Register a Customer Production Environment for Manual Deployment](algo-register-cust-prod-env.md) instructions.*

 Every time a CI/CD pipeline runs, it checks whether there are updates to AL-Go system files.
 AL-Go system files are scripts in the `.AL-Go` folder and workflows in the `.github` folder.
 Looking into the details of the Check for updates to Al-Go system files, usually looks like this: